-A Notice of Deficiency may be issued to an MSOT student who exhibits poor academic performance, academic dishonesty, a failure to meet clinical or skills lab objectives or inappropriate behavior on campus or in the classroom.
+A Notice of Deficiency may be issued to an MSOT student who exhibits poor academic performance, academic dishonesty, a failure to meet clinical or skills lab objectives or inappropriate behavior on campus, off campus, in a classroom, or in a clinical setting.
 An accumulation of Notices of Deficiency may result in a negative professional behavior evaluation or dismissal from the University.
 All Notices of Deficiency forms will be part of the student's permanent academic file.